boyd109/boyd109.github.io/README.md

 title: README
 ---

-# This is my website.
+####  This is my website.

-Navbar Currently:
+In it contains:
+- information about me

-I plan to store notes that I take from the University of Waterloo and information about me.
+- some organized and not organized notes that I take from the University of Waterloo